 - The first screening visit.
 This visit is usually the parent and child’s first contact with the staff of the antiretroviral clinic.

 - The second screening visit.
 The first and second visits are used to prepare and assess whether the parent/care giver is ready for the treatment to start.

 Following the two screening visits, the ‘start of treatment’ visit can be planned (often called the week 0 visit).

 Usually two screening visits are needed to assess the home and plan for antiretroviral treatment.

-For children who meet the criteria for fast-tracking, the interval between preparatory visits should be shortened so that antiretroviral treatment is started within 7 days of HIV diagnosis.
+For children without contra-indications, the interval between preparatory visits should be short so that antiretroviral treatment is started within 7 days of HIV diagnosis.

 Preparation for antiretroviral treatment

 5-13 What should be done at the first screening visit?

 The child and parents (or caregiver) are usually referred to the antiretroviral clinic with a referral letter from the primary-care clinic.
 They should be seen by a doctor at the first screening visit.

 - Check that the diagnosis of HIV infection is correct by reviewing the HIV test results.